 Name of Child:

 Date of Birth:

 Class:

 Gender:

-Home Address: Den:
+Home Address: D to

-School:
+School: onrring

-Medical Details:
+Medical Details: 90

 Medical Condition:

 Date of Diagnosis:

 Treatment Regime:

 Medication Prescribed:

-Side effects:
+Side effects: 1:35

-Action in an emergency:
+Action in an emergency: Y

 Contact Details:

+Parent/Carers:

+Name and contact number:

+Alternate Family Contact:

+Doctor/Paediatrician/Pharma

+cy/Consultant:

-Parent/Carers: Name and contact number: Alternate Family Contact: Doctor/Paediatrician/Pharma cy/Consultant: Phone Number: Any other relevant Health Professional: Inite 1
+Phone Number: Any other relevant Health

+Professional: 140

-Describe how the asthma affects your child including their typical symptoms and asthma 'triggers'.
+affects you r chi ld including their ty pical

+symptoms and asthma 'tr riggers'.
+1

+medicine(s), how often it is used and the dose.
+Describe what an asthma attack looks like for your child and the action to be taken if this occurs.
+609 Who is to be contacted in an emergency?
+Give three telephone numbers.
+Form copied to: (to be completed by school asthma lead) 9/2 ADVICE FOR PARENTS:

-Describe their daily care requirements including the name of their asthma medicine(s), how often it is used and the dose.
+Describe their daily care requirements including the name of their asthma